dee0xeed/edsm-in-zig-demo-2/README.md

 ### TX

-Rx is a machine which knows how to write data.
+Tx is a machine which knows how to write data.
 Also has 3 states:

 * INIT
 * IDLE